gardenappl/lbry-sync-ytdl/README.md

 ## Disclaimer

 Please keep in mind that most content on sites like YouTube is copyrighted.
-It is illegal to publish them on LBRY without the creator's permission.
+It may be illegal to publish it on LBRY without the creator's permission.

-If you want to syncronyse your YouTube channel, you should probably use https://lbry.com/youtube instead.
+If you want to synchronize your YouTube channel, you should probably use https://lbry.com/youtube instead.

 ## Usage